kammitama5/kammitama5.github.io/_posts/2020-08-15-Saturday-August-15th.md

 - So if you're thinking of applying to any of the programmes I mentioned, I would *highly* mention all!
 And once you've completed them, especially if it influenced you in some meaningful way, don't forget to give back! :)

+## Three days before school starts back
+- I am definitely going to take off!
+It's been a lot, but it's also been incredibly worthwhile!
+What a summer!

  ## That's it for now